Cryptographic Hash Function in Java

 - Some common hashes we still use today that are considered “cracked” from a cryptographic point of view are MD5(Message-Digest Algorithm) and SHA-1(Secure Hash Algorithm 1).
 Keep in mind that these are technically broken Hashes and never use for your security purposes.

-How to creating a Cryptographic Hash
+How to create a Cryptographic Hash

 - Create a random salt value using SecureRandom class, SecureRandom class generates strong random values.
 The engineNextBytes(byte bytes) method is used to generate a user-specified number of random bytes.